iWinston/typeorm-plus/docs/logging.md

 ## Log long-running queries

-If you have performance issues you can log queries that execute too much time by setting `maxQueryExecutionTime` option in connection options:
+If you have performance issues you can log queries that take too much time to execute by setting `maxQueryExecutionTime` in connection options:

 ```typescript
 {